wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.0.4 =
+Update to fix the recipe settings page

 = 2.0.3 =
 Update to fix the print version of your recipes